everybodyeverybody/inf_score_analyzer/README.md

 This is functionally complete for myself, but I wanted to put it out there as proof.

 This does support 1P, 2P and DP sessions, but assumes that one is using the default window arrangement.
-The alternative window arrangements will be handled in future work.
+The HD update and my general lack of not playing 2P or DP has delayed setting the needed screen pixel constants for that in some parts of code, but will be handled in future work.

 ## Contributions